Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 Please note that this is not **XPath**.
 It looks similar to XPath, but XPath is not supported by `TikXml`.

-However, with `@Path` you can't access xml attribute or child elements that belongs to another type, because for each type an own `TypeAdapter` will be generated who is responsible to read and write xml.
+However, with `@Path` you **can't access xml attribute or child elements that belongs to another type**, because for each type an own `TypeAdapter` will be generated who is responsible to read and write xml.
 Let's take a look at the same xml as shown before but change the structure we want to parse this data into:

 ```xml